-A LOAEL to NOAEL uncertainty factor, UF_L , of 1 was applied to all POD values because every POD was a BMDL or a NOAEL.
+A LOAEL to NOAEL uncertainty factor, $UF_L$ , of 1 was applied to all POD values because every POD was a BMDL or a NOAEL.
 When the POD is a BMDL, the current approach is to address this factor as one of the considerations in selecting a BMR for BMD modeling.
 In this case, the BMR for modeled endpoints was selected under the assumption that the BMR represents a minimal, biologically significant change for these effects.

-A database uncertainty factor, UF_D , of 3 was applied to all POD values.
+A database uncertainty factor, $UF_D$ , of 10 was applied to all POD values.
 The oral toxicity database for RDX includes subchronic and chronic toxicity studies in the rat and mouse, a two-generation reproductive toxicity study in the rat, developmental toxicity studies in the rat and rabbit, and subchronic studies (with study design limitations) in the dog and monkey.
 As discussed below, some uncertainty is associated with characterization of the RDX neurotoxicity.

-EPA prefers to identify reference values based on upstream (less severe) effects that would precede frank effects like convulsions, and some uncertainty remains in our understanding of RDX-induced neurotoxicity.
+EPA prefers to identify reference values based on upstream (less severe) effects that would precede frank effects like convulsions, and uncertainty remains in the understanding of RDX-induced neurotoxicity.
 In part, this is due to limitations in study design to assess neurotoxicity across the RDX database; the frequency of animal observations in the available studies raises concerns that there may be underreporting of the true incidence of convulsions, and in general the reporting of this effect does not include a measure of the severity at the time of observation.
-No follow-up studies were identified that employed more sensitive assays to assess more subtle neurotoxicity.
+No follow-up studies were identified that employed more sensitive assays to assess more subtle neurotoxicity, and the database lacks a chronic duration study that could inform residual uncertainty regarding the potential for chronic exposure to magnify effects (as compared to subchronic exposure).
+As noted by the SAB, the convulsion endpoint in rodents does not capture the breadth of potential human hazard, and the lack of information on more sensitive endpoints, including cognitive and behavioral effects, as well as developmental neurotoxicity, is a significant data gap.
 Uncertainties in the database for RDX neurotoxicity could be addressed by: